ironwoodcall/TagTracker/README.md

 4. log check-out with tracker
 5. tag is placed in some kind of return basket and not reused that day

+# LICENSING

+This program is largely covered by the GNU Affero General Public License v 3, with this important caveat:
+    Notwithstanding the rest of its licensing provisions, this code may not be used in a commercial (for-profit, non-profit or government) setting without the copyright-holder's written consent.

 # SETUP
 See [installation instructions](https://github.com/ironwoodcall/TagTracker/wiki/TagTracker-installation) in wiki